Museum Exhibition Display Cases

 The aspiration of museum designers, architects, curators, and showcase manufacturers has long been to create an invisible museum exhibition display case.

 Consequently, they all have a shared vision.
 This is to display and communicate everyday items, along with extraordinary exhibits, in their purest form, without restriction or barrier.
-By definition, placing a piece of glass or acrylic between the visitor and the exhibition creates a physical barrier.
+Placing a piece of glass or acrylic between the visitor and the exhibition creates a physical barrier.
 Moreover, the observer or visitor has lost something precious.
 I always feel very fortunate that, as a museum exhibition designer, I can see, touch (with cotton gloves), and analyse papers, artworks, or artefacts from significant historical collections without these physical constraints.

 Furthermore, I will keep looking at how it is possible to purchase bespoke museum showcases that allow visitors to enjoy what is on display without feeling disconnected, improving the visitor experience, communication, and learning.

-What’s more, all this can be achieved without any additional cost to the showcase; in fact, there can be areas, if specified and tendered correctly, where savings can be made.
+All this can be achieved without any additional cost to the showcase; in fact, there can be areas, if specified and tendered correctly, where savings can be made.

 extraordinary exhibit displays in their purest form